Judging by the names of these two refreshing drinks, we’d say they’re pretty similar, if not even the same.

 It doesn’t affect the thick icy texture of the drink and it also adds more richness to the Frappuccino’s flavor.

-Still, by replacing it with an espresso shot or two (depending on your drink’s size), you will get somewhat sweeter beverage without those strongly pronounced bitter notes.
-It will as well be slightly more watery.
+Still, by replacing it with an espresso shot or two (depending on your drink’s size), you will get a somewhat sweeter beverage without those strongly pronounced bitter notes.

 McDonald’s Frappe versus the Frappuccino – Comparison